Court bars some statements by accused Colorado theater gunman

 Arapahoe County District Court Judge Carlos Samour ruled that prosecutors in the death penalty case could not introduce the statements as evidence at trial because they were made after Holmes had asked for a lawyer.

-But because Holmes made the statements to detectives Chuck Mehl and Craig Appel voluntarily, they could still be used to cross-examine witnesses who provide contradictory testimony, should defense lawyers open the door to such questioning.
+But because Holmes made the statements to police detectives Chuck Mehl and Craig Appel voluntarily, they could still be used to cross-examine a witness or Holmes himself should he take the stand in a murder trial expected to begin next year, the judge decided.

-Holmes, a former neuroscience graduate student, is charged with multiple counts of first-degree murder and attempted murder for the shooting during a midnight screening of a Batman movie in July 2012.
-Holmes, 25, has pleaded not guilty by reason of insanity.
+Holmes, a former neuroscience graduate student, is charged with multiple counts of first-degree murder and attempted murder for a shooting during a midnight screening of a Batman movie in July 2012.
+In addition to the 12 people who died, scores more were wounded.

 “The statements made by the defendant to Detectives Mehl and Appel after he invoked his right to counsel are suppressed and may not be admitted to the prosecution’s case-in-chief,” Samour said in a written ruling.

-Public defenders claim that police prevented them from seeing their client for 13 hours after he asked for a lawyer and coerced him into providing information about the explosives in his apartment.

-Separately, Samour denied a defense motion that sought to have evidence seized from Holmes’ car suppressed because police lacked a search warrant, ruling that police were dealing with an emergency situation.

-Reporting by Keith Coffman in Denver, Writing by Alex Dobuzinskis; Editing by Cynthia Johnston, Richard Chang and Lisa Shumaker
+Reporting by Keith Coffman in Denver, Writing by Alex Dobuzinskis; Editing by Cynthia Johnston and Richard Chang